wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-teams-voice-functionality/includes/2-configure-calling-policies.md

 Using the Teams admin center, assign a policy to a user with these steps:

-1. In the left navigation of the Microsoft Teams admin center, go to Users, and then select the user.
+1. In the left navigation of the Microsoft Teams admin center, go to **Users**, and then select the user.
-1. Select the user by clicking to the left of the user name, and then select Edit settings.
+1. Select the user by clicking to the left of the user name, and then select **Edit settings**.
-1. Select the policy you want to assign, and then select Apply.
+1. Select the policy you want to assign, and then select **Apply**.

 To learn about the different ways that you can assign policies to users, see **Assign policies to your users in Teams** in the **Learn more** section below.

 ## Calling policy settings
-Here's the settings that you can configure for calling policies.
+Here's the settings that you can configure for calling policies:

 | Setting  | Description |
 |---------|---------|